ECP-WarpX/impactx/docs/source/usage/dashboard.rst

 Dashboard
 ==================

-This document provides instructions on how to use the `impactx-dashboard`.
+This document provides instructions on how to launch the ``impactx-dashboard``.

 Installing Dependencies
 -----------------------
-From the `impactx/src/python/impactx/dashboard` directory, execute:
+To install the necessary dependencies, navigate to the ``impactx/src/python/impactx/dashboard`` directory and execute the following command:

 .. code-block:: bash